Mineric/canister/README.md

-# Cannister - Advanced AI Coding Assistant
+# Canister
+Canister is a containerized environment where agents reside, designed for recursive self-improvement and experimentation.

 ## Overview
+Canister agent is a coding agent engineered for self-improvement within a canister which is safe and controlled environment.

-Cannister is a sophisticated AI-powered coding assistant built on the Google ADK framework.
-It features advanced AST-based code merging capabilities and comprehensive codebase indexing for intelligent code analysis and manipulation.
+It features AST-based code merging and comprehensive codebase indexing, intelligent analysis, transformation, and manipulation of source code.

 ## Key Features